pyca/cryptography/docs/primitives/symmetric-encryption.rst

     :param bytes initialization_vector: Must be random bytes.
 They do not need to be kept secret (they can be included in a transmitted message).
-Should be
-                                        the same number of bytes as the ``block_size`` of the cipher.
+Must be the same number of bytes as the
+                                        ``block_size`` of the cipher.
+                                        Initialization vectors should not be
+                                        reused with the same ``key``.